Barberian's Steak House: History

+Arron Barberian has managed the restaurant since 1993 when his family bought back a controlling share twenty years after his father, Harry, had sold a majority share of the establishment and gone into retirement.
+The younger Barberian expanded the restaurant by building the wine cellar at a cost of $1.5 million.
 In 2014, Barberian's opened a spin-off take-out sandwich shop, TLP Sandwich Co. at 15 Elm Street, a few doors down from the main restaurant.
 The menu includes steak sandwiches and peameal bacon sandwiches, a chicken-thigh club and a fried-calamari sub among other offerings.